 - Line a large baking sheet with parchment paper or a silpat mat.

 - Combine sugar and water in a small saucepan over medium heat.
-Stir until uniformly mixed, then cook, until mixture bubbles steadily.
-It will first look like there is crystallized sugar on top and like it won't get smooth, but give it time and using a clean wooden spoon or spatula, stir occasionally, until it turns dark golden brown (at least 305°F on a candy thermometer) and, this is important) there are absolutely no crystallized white spots left (use the spoon to stir to break any up!).
+Stir until uniformly mixed.
+Then cook, undisturbed, until mixture bubbles steadily.
+It will first look like there is crystallized sugar on top and like it won't get smooth, but give it time.
+Cook until it turns dark golden brown (at least 305°F on a candy thermometer) and, this is important, there are absolutely no crystallized white spots left (at this point it's okay to use a clean wooden spoon to stir to break any up - but make sure your spoon is completely clean and you aren't putting any unmelted sugar from the sides of the pan back into the melted sugar).

 - Working quickly, stir in salt and the black sesame seeds, ¼ cup at a time.